Amirab7569/Amirab7569-Django-Custom-User-Model/README.md

-<h1> Custom User mode </h1>
+<h1> Custom User model </h1>

-this is custom user model in django with email
+This is custom user model in django with email